 Our clinical trials have been funded by approximately \$168.4 million in cumulative grants awarded primarily by the National Institute of Aging, or NIA, a division of the National Institutes of Health, which includes a grant award of approximately \$81.0 million from the NIA to fund our upcoming Phase 2 (COG0203) study of CT1812 in patients with early-stage AD.
-We intend to enroll 540 patients in our COG0203 clinical trial with mild cognitive impairment, or MCI, due to AD or mild AD who have elevated levels of A β as determined by positron emission tomography, or PET, imaging or as measured in cerebral spinal fluid, or CSF.
+We intend to enroll 540 patients in our COG0203 clinical trial with mild cognitive impairment, or MCI, due to AD or mild AD who have elevated levels of A $\beta$ as determined by positron emission tomography, or PET, imaging or as measured in cerebral spinal fluid, or CSF.
 Patients will be randomized to receive CT1812 or a placebo for 18 months.
 In addition to cognitive and functional measures, such as the Clinical Dementia Rating Scale, or CDR, Sum of Boxes, or SOB, and ADAS-Cog, we intend to use a variety of biomarkers to measure target and/or pathway engagement and assess changes in neurodegeneration and disease progression.
-We will conduct this clinical trial in collaboration with the Alzheimer's Clinical Trial Consortium, or ACTC, an NIA-funded clinical trials network designed to accelerate studies for therapeutics for AD and related dementias, and we expect to begin enrollment in the first half of 2022.
+We will conduct this clinical trials network designed to accelerate studies for therapeutics for AD and related dementias, and we expect to begin enrollment in the first half of 2022.